stevehoober254/medicalApp/README.md

-# Medical App UI Template made using Ionic 5 and Angular
+# Medical App UI Template made using Ionic 5, Angular and Capacitor

 You can use this Ionic UI template to quick start your medical App development.